Järvi, CSO Debussy Beautiful

 Pratt Inaugural at CCM

 The inaugural recital of pianist Awadagin Pratt as artist-in-residence at the University of Cincinnati College-Conservatory of Music Dec.
 1 was an auspicious occasion.
 From Haydn to Rachmaninoff, topped off by a generous helping of Bach, it presented Pratt as a formidable artist who nevertheless spurns "playing to the gallery."
-His new identification with Cincinnati was evident in his choice of attire with a black vest and red shirt (UC Bearcat colors).
+His new identification with Cincinnati was evident in his choice of attire with a black vest and red shirt (UC Bearcat colors) (first published in The Cincinnati Post Dec.
+2, 2005).

 - [Read more]